GoodnessJames/Data-Analyst-Documentary/README.md

 > Check out the repo that contains the SQL files — from tutorials to practice sessions!
 > 👉 [Go to Data Analyst Bootcamp Repo](https://github.com/GoodnessJames/Data_Analyst_Bootcamp)

+## Test your knowledge!
+Yes, I made it easy for you.
+Simply make a copy of the [quiz doc](https://docs.google.com/document/d/15sgJDNWQqLK888-rnjiJaRf8vZs3G_REZ20iWREUHbg/edit?usp=sharing) to answer quizzes for each video tutorial  you watch.
+Don't make me stress, you know the importance.
+So do itttt.

 ## 🗂 Folder Structure

 ```